What’s in a credit score?

 Seeing multiple, different scores?

 If you’ve gotten your credit score from more than one lender, or you’ve obtained it online yourself, there might be discrepancies between the numbers.
 What’s going on, and does it matter?
-There are three possible explanations for this.
+There are a few possible explanations.

-3. There could be mistakes in one or more of your credit reports.
+But a third reason could be that there are mistakes in one or more of your credit reports.
 This is actually quite common and can matter a lot.
-Make sure to read up on how to find and fix mistakes on your credit reports well before you apply for a mortgage.
+That’s why it’s important to find and fix mistakes on your credit reports well before you apply for a mortgage.